secwexen/security-playbooks/docs/legal/ethics.md

 # Ethics & Responsible Use Guidelines

-## Purpose

-The Security Playbooks is designed strictly for educational, research, and ethical cybersecurity purposes.

 This document outlines ethical guidelines for using the repository and its content.

 ## Ethical Principles